tanveer-kader/searching-sorting/README.md

 Searching and Sorting Algorithms in different languages
 # Insertion Sort
 ## General Working Princple
-- Considers the as sorted and unsorted sub-array
+- Considers the whole array as sorted and unsorted sub-array
 - Pick up the first element from unsorted sub-array
 - Compare the element with the elements of sorted sub-array
 - Find out the desired position